patchew-project/qemu/docs/devel/migration.rst

 - exec migration: do the migration using the stdin/stdout through a process.
 - fd migration: do the migration using a file descriptor that is passed to QEMU.
 QEMU doesn't care how this file descriptor is opened.
+- file migration: do the migration using a file that is passed by name to QEMU.

 In addition, support is included for migration using RDMA, which transports the page data using ``RDMA``, where the hardware takes care of